ANVI2302/shreya-pet-care/README.md

 # Shreya Pet Care Shop — Demo Website

-A demo website concept built for a local pet shop in Maninagar, Ahmedabad.
+A demo website concept built for a local pet shop in Maninagar, Ahmedabad.Let's see if they gets convinced😉!!

 ## Features
 - Mobile responsive design